NativeScript/docs-v7/docs/core-concepts/navigation-extended.md

 The main goal of the following article is to demonstrate some good practices for creating nested navigation structure.
 The article does not aim to be a strict guide, but will help you to understand how you could create complex navigation structures while using forward (e.g., frames or outlets) & lateral navigation (e.g., drawers, tab views, etc.).
 In each of the article sections, you can find visual guides along with corresponding Playground demos.

+#Simple Rule

+There is one simple rule when it comes to nesting navigation widgets.

+{% nativescript %}
+> **Important:** When nesting a frame or a tab-view, they should never have direct siblings in the markup.
+Instead, wrap them in a layout and nest this layout.
+{% endnativescript %}
+{% angular %}
+> **Important:** When nesting an outlet or a tab-view, they should never have direct siblings in the markup.
+Instead, wrap them in a layout and nest this layout.
+{% endangular %}

+If these components have siblings, they will span over them in most scenarios.
+The reason for this is on iOS the navigation controllers always take all the space provided by their parent regardless of their own layout parameters.

+You can check out how this is done in the examples below.

 ## Nesting Simple Forward Navigation

 {% nativescript %}